ted-wong/dancing_without_stars/README.md

 # dancing_without_stars

-# Running the game:
+## Running the game:

 ```
 python game.py <string:dancer_locations> <int:port_number> <int:board_size> <int:number_of_stars> [bool:print_board]
 ```

+The last argument is optional, allowing you to see the movements of the dancers through an ASCII representation of the board.

-# Running the client:
+## Running the client:
 Connect to the game server using the same port.
 A sample client (for both spoiler and choreographer has been provided).

-The last argument is optional, allowing you to see the movements of the dancers through an ASCII representation of the board.

 ## Spoiler
 As the spoiler, wait for a message from the server containing the string "^", then send the coordinates of the stars in a string of x,y coordinates separated by spaces.